JulianNicholls/Typescript-Developers-Guide/README.md

 ## Progress

-42 - Section 7 - Interfaces, complete.
+48 - Section 8 - Classes, complete.

 ## Changes from Stephen

 * I always name a todo list item as a Task, rather than a Todo.

+* I spell colour correctly :-).

 ### Git client